bainjen/CARS/README.md

 ```sh
 amplify mock function runSimulations
 ```

+**In order to view the simulation runs on the front end, be sure to run the script above and then refresh your browser.
+Every run, will mock one new simulation per combine configuration.**

 This function takes in each combine configuration from the database and runs a simulation, inputting data to the Simulation table and updating the current number of simulation runs on each configuration.